coral-xyz/backpack/README.md

 Go to chrome://extensions, enable developer mode (top right) and drag the `packages/app-extension/dev` dir into the window.
 This version will have (Dev) in the title and supports live-reloading.

+#### Not seeing the dev folder?

+- Do you have a stale node process running?
+Try to kill it all: `killall -9 node` and start over
+- Try running `yarn start` from within `packages/app-extension` while running `yarn start` from root.
+This should work.

 ### Optionally install the built extension

 If you want to try the production build of the extension, run `yarn build` and drag the `packages/app-extension/build` dir into chrome://extensions as above.
 This version won't have hot-reloading and local plugins won't be visible unless you also run `yarn start`